 0:47 Four juvenile African pompano swimming with long trailing fins.

 0:54 Abandoned fishing net on the sea floor.

 1:02 Algal/sponge reef, ocean triggers, creolefish, rock beauty, spotfin hogfish, ling, snapper.

 Who Was V. Farley Sonnier?

-Farley Sonnier (1942-1987) was a Louisiana lawyer and avid marine naturalist, who contributed his knowledge and photographs of offshore areas to several scientific studies.
+Farley Sonnier (1942-1987) was a Louisiana lawyer and avid marine naturalist, who contributed his knowledge and photographs of offshore areas to several scientific studies in the 1970s and 1980s.
 Over 300 of his images are included in the often used reference book Fishes of the Gulf of Mexico, 2nd Edition, published in 1998.